 SCADA systems are often designed without security in mind, as older systems required local access.
 The interconnectivity over the OT environment and recent SCADA technology improvements has made the entire production environment more susceptible to an attack.

 Onsite and offsite backups could be flashed following an attack to resume pre-loss conditions.
 If the software that creates digital fingerprints of critical files and checks the integrity if a disparity is spotted, the corrupt files can be swapped out, leading to resuming the normal functions of the machines.

 Many SCADA units are not adequately backed up and do not contain a tripwire to spot modifications to critical files which alter function.
-Catastrophic events may shut down a SCADA site and having backups at different locations or having mirrored SCADA machines, as so if one is stopped the other clone is placed into active mode and can halt this.
+Catastrophic events may shut down a SCADA site and having backups at different locations or having mirrored SCADA machines, so if one is stopped, the other clone is placed into active mode and can halt this.